CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: Implementation Details

 \section{Implementation Details}

-In offline supervision construction, we perform I2I replay on candidate triggers for each request to obtain channel-specific retrieval results and build VAM supervision, following the definitions in the main text.
-We encode the most recent $L=50$ effective views as the behavior sequence $\mathbf{X}$.
-For the intensity label, we use a default channel-wise scale $s_c=100$ and a cap $M_c=6$.
-To improve robustness, we convert time-related continuous signals such as watch time and time gaps into time-bucket features.
+\paragraph{Feature processing and supervision.} For each logged request, we replay every candidate trigger on each I2I channel and construct the VAM targets according to Eqs.~\eqref{eq:vam_reward}--\eqref{eq:vam_binary_label}.
+CATR encodes the most recent $L=50$ effective views as the behavior sequence $\mathbf{X}$.
+We use $s_c=100$ and $M_c=6$ as the default channel-wise scale and clipping cap, respectively.
+Time-related continuous features, including watch time and time gaps, are discretized into buckets to reduce sensitivity to heavy-tailed values.
+The future-window size is $w_s=100$ unless otherwise stated.